Kotlin/kotlinx.serialization/docs-website/topics/serialization-get-started.md

 ## What's next

-* Learn how to serialize built-in types like numbers and strings, in [Serialize built-in types](serialization-serialize-builtin-types.md).
+* Learn how to serialize basic types such as primitives and strings, as well as certain standard library classes, in [Serialize built-in types](serialization-serialize-builtin-types.md).
 * Discover how to customize class serialization and adjust the default behavior of the `@Serializable` annotation in [Serialize classes](serialization-customization-options.md).
 * Dive deeper into handling JSON data and configuring JSON serialization in the [JSON serialization overview](configure-json-serialization.md).